Educational Leadership, Ed.D - Intermediate Administrator

 Application Deadline: March 31

 Doctorate in Educational Leadership — Ed.D.

 The doctoral program in Educational Leadership is a part-time program designed to prepare leaders to meet the challenges of the 21st century.
 We seek to develop a cadre of reflective educational professionals whose mastery of application and oriented research informs the school systems and policy arenas of Connecticut and the nation.
 Annually one group of students is admitted.
 As a cohort, students’ progress through courses together during the first years of study prior to beginning the dissertation phase of program.

 Ed.D.
-Program application deadline is March 1 for Fall Admission (Academic Year 2017-2018).
-Apply using the Office of Graduate Admissions' online application process:
+Program application deadline is March 1 for Fall Admission.
+Apply using the School of Graduate and Professional Studies online application process: